|

 cannot be allowed to happen on its own.
 We do not include these as basic principles

-of the quality business model because they are part of every Western model for
+of the quality model because they are part of every Western model for success.

-success.
-To say that quality must be managed and cannot be allowed to happen
+To say that quality must be managed and cannot be allowed to happen on its own

-on its own is simply to say that you must focus on your goals and work systematically
+is simply to say that you must focus on your goals and work systematically to

 within a Western cultural view, it applies to all endeavors in life.
 On the